nodejs/node/doc/guides/timers-in-node.md

 some major ways they differ.
 The first is that `process.nextTick()` will run *before* any `Immediate`s that are set as well as before any scheduled IO.
-The second is that `process.nextTick()` is non-clearable, meaning once you've scheduled code to execute with `process.nextTick()` you cannot stop the execution, just like with a normal function.
+The second is that `process.nextTick()` is non-clearable, meaning once code has been scheduled to execute with `process.nextTick()`, the execution cannot be stopped, just like with a normal function.
 In fact the code passed to `process.nextTick()` will be run asynchronously, and thus outside the current call stack.

 ### "Déjà vu" Execution ~ *`setInterval()`*

-If there is a block of code that you want to execute multiple times, you can use `setInterval()` to execute that code. `setInterval()` takes a function argument that will run an infinite number of times with a given millisecond delay.
+If there is a block of code that should execute multiple times, `setInterval()` can be used to execute that code. `setInterval()` takes a function argument that will run an infinite number of times with a given millisecond delay.
 Just like `setTimeout()`, the delay cannot be guaranteed because of operations that may hold on to the event loop, and therefore should be treated